We support open visiting:

 We need to have some things in place to ensure that open visiting doesn’t interfere with nursing and clinical needs, and doesn’t adversely affect the quality of any patient’s stay while in hospital.
-We have guidelines in a ‘code of conduct’ (see below) that we ask all visitors to follow, and this is available on every ward and listed with each department below.

 On all wards, the following rules apply:

 Please could visitors refrain from sitting on the bed for infection control reasons

 Adult patients will be restricted to 2 visitors at a time, unless there are specific reasons (at the discretion of the nurse in charge)